dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Connection to the server

 Blazor Server apps require an active SignalR connection to the server.
 If the connection is lost, the app attempts to reconnect to the server.
-As long as the client's state remains in memory, the client session resumes without losing state.
+As long as the client's state remains in the server's memory, the client session resumes without losing state.

 A Blazor Server app prerenders in response to the first client request, which creates the UI state on the server.
 When the client attempts to create a SignalR connection, the client must reconnect to the same server.
 Blazor Server apps that use more than one backend server should implement *sticky sessions* for SignalR connections.